 Learning to sign keywords

 SignBSL.com is a fantastic source of BSL signs.
-Signs included here include signs used in the main keyword signing systems currently in use in the UK.
+Signs included here include signs used in the main keyword signing systems currently in use in the UK – but it also includes many signs which aren’t.